HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="breakpoints.png",
-  alt="The most popular breakpoints by min-width and max-width as a percent of mobile pages.", caption="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages.", description="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages. `480px` is used as a min-width on 21% of mobile pages and as a `max-width` on 35%. `600px` on 27% and 37% for min and max widths respectively, `767px` on 8% and 50%, `768px` on 54% and 35%, `800px` on 8% and 24%, `991px` on 3% and 30%, `992px` on 37% and 11%, `1024px` on 13% and 23%, `1199px` on just 31% as a `max-width`, and `1200px` on 40% and 19%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=502128948&format=interactive",
+  caption="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages.", description="The most popular breakpoints by `min-width` and `max-width` as a percent of mobile pages. `480px` is used as a min-width on 21% of mobile pages and as a `max-width` on 35%. `600px` on 27% and 37% for min and max widths respectively, `767px` on 8% and 50%, `768px` on 54% and 35%, `800px` on 8% and 24%, `991px` on 3% and 30%, `992px` on 37% and 11%, `1024px` on 13% and 23%, `1199px` on just 31% as a `max-width`, and `1200px` on 40% and 19%.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=502128948&format=interactive",